Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: Three Algorithms

 \section{Three Algorithms}

-In this section, by applying the approximately truncated methods developed in Bright and Taylor (1995, 1997) together with the the RG-factorizations, we give three algorithms for computing the performance measures of the double-ended queue, and the better upper bound $E\left[ \xi_{A}\right] $ of the average sojourn time $E\left[ W_{A}\right] $.
+In this section, by applying the key techniques developed in Bright and Taylor \cite{Bri:1995, Bri:1997} together with the RG-factorizations, we give three effective algorithms for computing some stationary performance measures and the average sojourn time $E\left[ W_{A}\right] $.

 It is worthwhile to note that the bilateral level-dependent QBD process $Q$ can be decomposed into two unilateral level-dependent QBD processes $Q_{A}$ and $Q_{B}$, as explained in Section 3.
-Therefore, we can use the approximately truncated method, proposed by Bright and Taylor (1995, 1997) for infinite series, to determine a key truncation level $K$.
+Therefore, we can use the approximately truncated method, proposed by Bright and Taylor \cite{Bri:1995, Bri:1997}, to determine a key truncation level $K$.
 In general, the truncation level $K$ needs to be large enough such that the stationary probability of being at all the states in or above level $K$ is sufficiently small.

 For the QBD process $Q_{A}$, it follows from Bright and Taylor (1995, 1997) that

 where

 In addition, the $R$-measure $\left\{ R_{k}:k\geq1\right\} $ can be recursively computed by